Bang Bang Shrimp Recipe (Paleo, Whole30, Grain-free, Nut-free)

 - Serve with the Bang Bang sauce on the side (as a dipping sauce) or drizzle it over the shrimp

-The best way to enjoy these delicious jumbo puffy shrimp is to serve immediately.
+The best way to enjoy these delicious jumbo puffy shrimp is to serve them immediately.
 The shrimp is not deep fried and tends to soak up the sauce pretty quickly, so I recommend not only enjoying them right away but also only combining them with the sauce right before serving.

 How to make a healthier Bang Bang sauce?